getting-purple/getting-purple.github.io/_posts/2025-01-15-no-paywall.md

 2. Copy the URL of the article you are blocked out of
 3. Go to  https://web.archive.org
 4. Paste the article URL into the WaybackMachine search bar
-5.Click on any / the most recently archived version of the article
+5. Click on any / the most recently archived version of the article
-6.Read and enjoy!
+6. Read and enjoy!
 <br>
 *Copy and Paste*
 You may have noticed that many article paywalls work by first loading the entire article, then a second later popping up a window blocking the article text that says something like "Pay us Bitch".
 Most article paywalls that work this way can be circumvented pretty easily.